TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/18 - Job/Job 18/Job 18.15.md

 ---

-There shall dwell in his tent that which is none of his: Brimstone shall be scattered upon his habitation.
+There shall dwell in his tent that which is none of his.
+Sulfur shall be scattered on his habitation.